How I Repurposed and Reinvented My Thrift Store and Flea Market Finds

 Christmas cottage kitchen with vintage columns and corbels

 Every time I go shopping for vintage finds, I always seem to find a variety of old, chippy, beautiful wooden columns.
-I’ve just always had a problem trying to figure out what to do with them so they usually ended up leaning in a corner somewhere, lacking purpose.
+I’ve always had a problem figuring out what to do with them, so they usually ended up leaning in a corner somewhere, lacking purpose.

 vintage column cut in half

-One day a fabulous idea came to me.
-I wanted to cut the column in half and place each underneath the already existing corbels.
+One day, a fabulous idea came to me.
+I wanted to cut the column in half and place each underneath the existing corbels.

 Unfortunately, the corbels were painted white and newer.
 So we ended up staining, waxing, painting, and adding glue to create a chippy, old finish that looked similar to the columns.